Restorative Dentistry in Wahpeton, ND

 Dentures are used to replace all of the teeth when there is a widespread amount of decay or damage.
 We have the capability to make immediate dentures or new dentures from an existing set in as little as 2-3 appointments.
 Traditional dentures attach to the gums via suction or adhesives and implant supported dentures attach to 4-6 dental implants placed throughout the jaw.

-Digital Partial Dentures
+Learn More About Digital Dentures

 Root Canal Treatment